 The new Irene Galitzine haute couture Collection is presented at the Art Café in Rome.
 It is designed by Massimo Stefanini, who is from Orvieto, in Umbria.
 He has a degree in architecture and worked as a costume designer for the theater.
 The Collection contains very important pieces in silk velvet and precious lace embroidered in gold or embellished with fringes.
 The colors are very strong, with lots of black, dark red, and brown, as well as a softer ecru and powder pink.
 It is completed by mink busbies and very precious jewellery, all handmade.

+The brand participates in an exhibit on Italian fashion held at the embassy in Bern.
+Other events are held at the Bardo Museum in Tunis, the Le Corbusier in Algiers, the Borges Cultural Center in Buenos Aires, and the National Art Gallery in Kuala Lumpur.
 Alta Roma pays tribute to the company with a show in which the famous palazzo pajamas are presented, revisited with originality and brilliance by the designer Gentucca Bini.
 There are 12 models in jersey, linen, and silk, in shades of white, beige, and ecru, combined with original flower-shaped hats.

 Galitzine exhibits and shows continue all over the world: Rio de Janeiro, Sao Paulo, BogotÄ, Seoul, and Tokyo.
 From May to August some of its most important creations are shown as part of the exhibit organized at the National Museum in Minsk, Belarus.
 From July to September, some distinctive palazzo pajamas are shown at the Museum of the Mondragone Foundation in Naples, as a tribute to their originality.

 The Galitzine brand is active in several areas, such as clothing, accessories, and household items, including a complete line of furniture and interior décor objects.